3.4. Measures of Variability - Interquartile Range and Five-Number Summary

 Limitations

-Box plots are efficient for identifying symmetry or asymmetry, but they are limited in the level of detail they provide on the shape of the distribution.
+Box plots are efficient for identifying symmetry or skewness, but they are limited in the level of detail they provide on the shape of the distribution.
 Most importantly, we cannot

 • determine whether the data is normal (bell-shaped), or